junxit/us-congress-bills-111/metadata.md

 - 2009-10-29 — Senate amendment agreed to: Amendment SA 2720 agreed to in Senate by Unanimous Consent.
 - 2009-10-29 — Senate amendment proposed (on the floor): Amendment SA 2720 proposed by Senator Reid for Senator Schumer.(consideration: CR S10943)
 - 2009-10-29 — Senate amendment submitted
+- 2009-10-30 — Message on Senate action sent to the House.
+- 2009-11-06 — House agreed to Senate amendment with an amendment pursuant to H.Res.
+896.
+- 2009-11-06 — Resolving differences -- House actions: House agreed to Senate amendment with an amendment pursuant to H.Res.
+896.